Oregon. Washington. Idaho. Parts of Montana and Wyoming.

 Meanwhile another New Yorker in the east was excited about the news out West.

-Narcissa Prentiss was a product of the Second Great Awakening.
+Narcissa Prentiss was also a product of the Second Great Awakening.

 All her life she felt called to mission work and attended Franklin Academy in Pittsburgh to prepare for that vocation.
 Then she met Marcus in 1835, after his return from the West.
-His convictions and stories inspired Narcissa…and they married February 18, 1836.
+His convictions and stories inspired Narcissa.
+They fell in love and married February 18, 1836.

 A month later Marcus and his new bride Narcissa headed west again.

 This time they blazed a new trail deep into the Oregon Territory along with another missionary couple named Henry and Eliza Spalding.
-Narcissa became the first woman to travel west of the Rocky Mountains,…and she kept a journal of her experiences.
-Once in Oregon country, the Whitmans established a mission north of Pendleton in Walla Walla, WA.
+Narcissa and Eliza became the first white women to travel west of the Rocky Mountains,…and Narcissa kept a journal of her experiences.
+Once in Oregon country, the Whitmans established a mission north of Pendleton in Walla Walla, WA among the Cayuse (who had never met them, never invited them to their land and were surprised they stayed).
 The Spaldings moved north to establish a mission among the Nez Perce.

 For the next decade the Whitmans lived, worked, and churched among the Cayuse tribes of eastern Washington.

 They proved the perfect power missionary couple.
 As a teacher, Narcissa taught the Indians how to read and write.
 Meanwhile Marcus tended to their health, treating wounds, disease, and aging.
-Through their Christian service, the Whitmans evangelized a few Cayuse.
-Nevertheless, the work was difficult, exhausting and bore little fruit.
-Some of the Cayuse grew suspicious of the Whitmans–particularly Narcissa–when they limited access to particular rooms at their mission.
+Through their Christian service, the Whitmans evangelized a few Cayuse, but generally found the work difficult, exhausting and bearing little fruit.
+In time, some of the Cayuse grew suspicious of the Whitmans–particularly Narcissa–when they limited access to particular rooms at their mission.
 Narcissa was tired of the fleas the Indians carried and did not want them inside the bedrooms.
-The Cayuse saw this stand as inhospitable.
+The Cayuse viewed her behavior as inhospitable.

 Christianity was spreading, Whitman preached, and there was great need for additional Christians to teach, lead, serve and comfort.
 The idea proved unpopular.
 Most easterners viewed settling the Oregon Territory as pointless.
 It was desolate, worthless…and few cared about the Indian.
 One southern senator chortled he “would not give a pinch of snuff for the whole territory.”

 But Marcus was not deterred.
-Eventually President Tyler approved his request to fund a group of missionaries, and told the buckskin-clad Whitman: “your long ride and frozen limbs testify to your courage and your patriotism.
-Your credentials establish your character.”
-Whitman recruited a group of “Christian soldiers”–over 200 wagons and nearly a thousand people strong–to head back to Oregon along the path he had charted in 1836.
+Whitman recruited a group of “Christian soldiers”–over 200 wagons and several hundred people strong–to head back to Oregon along the path he had charted in 1836.

 The “Oregon Trail” was born.

-Soon their western route (and news of fertile land in the Willamette Valley [Portland, OR]) inspired additional wagon trains to form.
+Soon their western route (and news of fertile land in the Willamette Valley [Portland, OR]) inspired additional wagon trains to form and follow.

 The Whitmans continued to work among the Cayuse…but now saw a greater need to serve the emigrant.
 They opened their mission and established a school for widows and orphans who had lost the fathers and parents along the Trail.